Forecasting May 26, 2026 · 5 min read · All posts

 1. Detect seasonality per SKU

-Not at the category level, not at the brand level — every SKU has its own pattern.
-A coffee mug might peak in November (Christmas gifting) while a coffee bean might peak in May (Mother's Day).
-Flat averages mash these together.
-Per-SKU detection means each product gets its own seasonal profile.
+Category-level and brand-level patterns are too coarse.
+Every SKU has its own.
+A coffee mug might peak in November for Christmas gifting while a coffee bean peaks in May for Mother's Day.
+Flat averages mash the two together.
+Per-SKU detection gives each product its own seasonal profile.

 2. Project demand for the lead-time window, not the past 12 months